 Learn more about why it’s important to hire a workers’ comp attorney.

-How does a workers’ comp claim work?
+How does a workers’ compensation claim work?

 The process of filing a workers’ comp claim and recovering from your injury can be draining and time-consuming.
 This is where an experienced New York workers’ comp lawyer can help.
 After you’re hurt, we’ll handle the filing on your behalf and provide a formal notice to your employer’s insurance company.